Back to jobs

 About the role

-You'll be something of a one-person technical shop with full-stack ownership, prototyping new ideas, establishing technical direction, and shipping production-quality features.
+You'll operate as a one-person technical shop: prototyping new ideas, establishing technical direction, and shipping production-quality features to millions of users.
 You'll need strong product instincts and clean interface design sensibilities, balanced with comfort in ambiguity and frontier thinking.

 Responsibilities:

-• Define technical direction and quality standards for capability-focused product work in a research context—you'll establish patterns others can follow
+• Define technical direction for the team—establish patterns others can follow

-• Collaborate with researchers to translate insights about skill development and human-AI collaboration into shipped product experiences
+• Translate research insights about skill development and human-AI collaboration into shipped product through close collaboration with researchers

 You may be a good fit if you have: